Aston Martin rescued by Canadian billionaire Lawrence Stroll | DW | 31.01.2020

 Although Lawrence Stroll made his fortune in fashion, he's been a car enthusiast and Ferrari collector for years.

-His son, Lance Stroll, is professional racing driver competing in Formula 1 for the Racing Point team (formerly known as Force India) which his father rescued from bankruptcy in 2018.
+His son, Lance Stroll, is a professional racing driver competing in Formula 1 for the Racing Point team (formerly known as Force India), which his father rescued from bankruptcy in 2018.

 "He brings with him his experiences and access to his Formula 1 team," Aston Martin chief executive Andy Palmer told Reuters news agency.
 "We've talked a lot in the past few years about wanting to be clearly rooted in luxury and obviously Mr. Stroll knows an awful lot about luxury."